Right of Way (easement) disputes

 Rights of Way over Registered Land

-The Land Registration Act 2002 is designed to avoid, or at least reduce the likelihood of, a purchaser being bound by interests affecting the land which the purchaser is unaware of.
-Some interests which affect registered land have to be registered and, if not registered, are lost when the registered land is sold.
+The system of land registration is designed to avoid, or at least reduce the likelihood of, a purchaser being bound by interests burdening the land which the purchaser is unaware of.
+To help to achieve this objective, some interests which affect registered land have to be registered and, if not registered, are lost when the registered land is sold.

-Private rights of way created expressly by deed since 2003 have had to be registered and generally will be lost when the land is sold if not registered.
+In general private rights of way granted expressly by deed have to be registered if the burdened land, at the time of the grant, is registered, and generally will be lost when the land is sold if not registered by then.

 the buyer knows about it, or